 Everywhere you turn, it seems you’re being told you need more of something.
 Whether you’re being compelled to “super-size” a fast food combo, purchase the vehicle with more horsepower or buy one product to get another one free, you’re constantly being told that bigger is better.
-In this blog post, Dr. Samuel Pearl and Dr. Alexander Ereso outline why going giant-sized on breast augmentation isn’t necessarily the best choice for everyone.
+In this blog post, Dr. Alexander Ereso outlines why going giant-sized on breast augmentation isn’t necessarily the best choice for everyone,

 From Height to Tissue Type

 Realistically, there is a finite number of implants that reasonably work for each body type.
 A candidate’s breast width is important, as is the height of her natural breast.
 A woman with a long torso, for instance, will need a taller implant to see noticeable results than someone of shorter stature.
 Another consideration is a patient’s skin type.
 Placing too much volume in loose or thin skin can lead to noticeable sagging.